tychart/BYU-CS-224-LABS/1-Linux-Systems/linux-systems.md

 We will now cover the process that allows us to remotely log into the CS department lab machines.

+### Important Note
+The ssh and scp commands described below will only work from within the CS network.
+If you are using a machine that is outside the CS network, you will need to connect to the CS VPN.
+Instructions for using the VPN are found here: https://docs.cs.byu.edu/doku.php?id=vpn-configuration-and-use

 ### Step 1.
 Secure Shell (SSH)
 To remotely log into the department machines, we will use a program called `ssh`.
 This stands for *Secure Shell* or *Secure Socket Shell*.
 This program allows us to be on the terminal of another computer from a terminal on another computer.

 To run the `ssh` program, you will need to type the following at the command prompt:

 ```
-ssh user@schizo.cs.byu.edu
+ssh user@machine.cs.byu.edu
 ```

-where `user` should be replaced by your cs id / user name.
-This will connect to the schizo machine in the department, which will in turn connect you to another lab machine which you will work on.
-If you ever want to connect directly to a specific lab machine, you can replace `schizo` with the name of that machine in the ssh command.
+where `user` should be replaced by your cs id / user name and `machine` should be replaced with the name of one of the CS lab machines.
+The names of CS lab machines can be found on this page: https://docs.cs.byu.edu/doku.php?id=open-lab-layout Examples of machine names you might use are: nyc, paris, rio, rome, tokyo.

 It rarely matters exactly which machine you are connected to, and all CS machines have access to the same file system, so all of your files and folders will be exactly the same on any CS machine.
 You will be prompted to enter your CS account password.
-You will then be asked if you want to trust the certificate of the `schizo` machine (since this is your first time connecting).
+You will then be asked if you want to trust the certificate of the machine (since this is your first time connecting).
 You can type `Y` or `Yes` and then press enter.

 If you have trouble with your CS account, look first at https://docs.cs.byu.edu/doku.php?id=setting-up-your-account-with-the-cs-authentication-system for help.
 If that does not work, then submit a ticket via the ticket system at https://ticket.cs.byu.edu which is the primary support point for the open labs (preferred).
 The System Administrators may be contacted in person at 1140 TMCB or at system@cs.byu.edu if needed.

-Once authenticated, you will see a welcome message from the department machine and then another command prompt, which will display `user@machine:~$`, where `user` will be replaced by your cs user name and `machine` will be the name of the machine that you get connected to.
+Once authenticated, you will see a welcome message from the department machine and then another command prompt, which will display `user@machine:~$`, where `user` will be replaced by your cs user name and `machine` will be the name of the machine you connected to.

 You are now remotely logged into a lab machine and can type commands at the terminal (the prompt you are now looking at) which will be executed on the remote machine.